 First : the root of spiritual warfare is not fighting the Devil, but loving God and people.
 When you do that, the Devil loses even if he wins a battle.

 Second : bad things happen to God's people, even when they're doing right.
-While in some sense we are protected, the image usually used is of an overprotective mother or some hyper-defensed fortress.
+The image Christians often use is of a hyper-protective mother or a super-fortified fortress.
 This is not how God works.
-God gives us the ability to suffer real suffering (and, by the way, to inflict suffering on others).
-Other peoples' choices have a real effect on you, and your choices have a real effect on others.
+God allows us to suffer real suffering (and, by the way, to inflict real suffering on others).
+Other peoples' choices have a real effect on you, and your choices have a real effect on them.
 God doesn't stop anyone from taking an action.
-God 'protects' you not by an army of angels or a perfecting work of the Spirit's power, but by giving you ways to discern what God wants of you (a work of the Spirit) and by giving you forgiveness in Christ when you repent of doing wrong.
+God 'protects' you not by an army of angels or by the Spirit somehow zapping you into perfection.
+Instead, God gives you ways to discern what God wants of you (a work of the Spirit), gives you forgiveness in Christ, and gives you courage to change from doing wrong.
+It's not about you and your choices, but about furthering God's work.
 This is a whole lot more complicated than just being 'in' or 'out' of the Spirit.

-Fourth : YOU ARE FORGIVEN !!!!
+Last : YOU AREFORGIVEN !!!!
 You are not 'sunk' because of sin.
 You're a baptized believer.
 You're Christ's, and He will not just let you go.
 Jesus will chase you down to the very end, offering His love and forgiveness.
-Trust in Christ, love, and be unafraid to live.
+Trust in the grace of Christ, love, and be unafraid to live.

 Too many Christians trust in behavioral rules, and measure people by them.
 Jesus spoke against the Pharisees who did that.
 The whole Reformation started with a rejection of this misplaced trust.
-Yet some pastors and churches still try to bring back the Law when their job is to preach and live the Gospel.
-Don't fall for it.
+Yet some pastors and churches still try to lay down the Law when their job is to preach and live the Gospel.
+Don't fall for it. to top